Italian Charcuterie Board aka Italian Salumi Board

-I am a huge fan of Italian Charcuterie Boards!
+I am a huge fan of Italian Charcuterie Boards or as they call them in Italy, Salumi Boards!
 Throw in some cheese and I’m even happier.
 Add a refreshing glass of Italian sparkling wine, and I’m in heaven.
-To me this is my perfect summer dinner enjoyed outside.
+To me this is my perfect summer dinner best enjoyed outside.

 Of course, I’d much prefer to be enjoying my salumi in Italy!
-You will find regional salumis throughout the country, and although many of the best salumis are food products of Emilia-Romagna, known as Italy’s food valley, you will be able to find a delicious selection in Rome as well.
+You will find regional Italian salumis throughout the country, and although many of the best salumis are food products of Emilia-Romagna, known as Italy’s food valley, you will be able to find a delicious selection in Rome as well.
+And thankfully, they export some Italian salumi to the states so I can make a charcuterie board Italian-style at home in California.

-And speaking of cheese, should an Italian Charcuterie Board include cheese?
+Should an Italian Charcuterie Board include cheese?
 Technically, speaking, charcuterie is just meat, however, I’m NEVER going to say no to cheese!
 And then you can call it a meal!
-Throw in a couple of Aperol Spritz, and no one will argue with you!
+Throw in a couple of Aperol Spritz, and no one will argue semantics with you!
+I’ve never had an Italian cheese and meet go to waste.
+For me, the best Italian charcuterie board has cheese!

 Meat choices for an Italian Charcuterie Board